Pkrish15/uber-datanalysis/README.md

 2014-08-01 00:00:00,40.729,-73.9422,B02598

-#Second Phase is Rules Implementation using RHDM and Firing the rules to detect the Surge Prediction, it uses Kafka and Spark Streaming.<br>
+# Second Phase is Analytics using the Model which involves Rules Implementation using RHDM and Firing the rules to detect the Surge Prediction, it uses Kafka and Spark Streaming.<br>
 1) Implementation on Openshift <br>
    a) oc new-project pk-zp <br> <br>
    b) oc create -f https://raw.githubusercontent.com/Pkrish15/uber-datanalysis/master/zeppelin-openshift.yaml <br> <br>